-The latest images require a high speed 4Gb IDE DOM / Flash.
-If you are already running v6 then you will already have this and should be able to simply re-image your current IDE DOM / Flash.
-If you are upgrading from v5 you will need to purchase a 4Gb IDE DOM / flash card and then use the following procedure to build it from the USB stick.
+The latest images require a standard disk (Dell hardware) or a high speed IDE DOM / SATA SSD (Supermicro hardware).
+If you are already running v6 then you will already have this and should be able to simply re-image your current drive / disk module.
+If you are upgrading from v5 you will need to purchase a suitable device and then use the following procedure to build it from the USB stick.

-It's not currently possible to import an XML file from a v6.x unit.
+It's not currently possible to import an XML file from a v6.x appliance to a v7.x appliance